visgl/deck.gl/docs/api-reference/aggregation-layers/aggregation-layer.md

 #### `getAggregatorType` {#getaggregatortype}

 Returns a string that indicates the type of aggregator that this layer uses, for example `'gpu'`.
-This method is invoked with each `updateState` lifecycle.
-If the type string does not match its previous value, the existing aggregator will be disposed and recreated.
+The aggregator type is re-evaluated every time the layer updates (usually due to props or state change).
+If the type string does not match its previous value, any existing aggregator will be disposed,and `createAggregator` is called to create a new instance.

 #### `createAggregator` {#createaggregator}